ispras/qdt/README.md

 Each class of this model describes corresponding machine node.
 There is a graphical editor which provides a schematic visualization of machine content.
-The editor is paired with a generator producing a module draft for the machine represented in the editor.
+The editor is paired with a generator producing a module boilerplate for the machine represented in the editor.

-A generated machine draft contains most of the machine code.
+A generated machine boilerplate contains most of the machine code.
 It includes the initialization function and most of the auxilary code.
-The draft is also registered in QEMU build system and ready to build.
+The boilerplate is also registered in QEMU build system and ready to build.

 ## Getting started